 This evaluation covers Onyx PosterShop RIP for proofing and signs as well as a thorough discussion of what its like to have a piezo printhead system in a sign shop.
 The printheads in the Mutoh Falcon II and Agfa printer are more or less the same as in an Epson 10000.
 This review is based on detailed comments by the owner-operator of a successful prepress and sign printing company.
 However where as "success stories" blissfully omit the downsides and disappointments, this FLAAR report tells the entire truth of what you can expect in your own facility.
+Site-Visit for the AGFA GrandSherpa Mutoh Falcon II

-Encad NovaJet 1000i and Kodak 1200i First Look, First Questions
+Encad NovaJet 1000i, First Look, First Questions New March 2004.
+Updated September 2005.

-First issued March 2004.
-Fourth edition, updated March 2006.